aayberk/git_heatmap/README.md

 Make sure Gradle runs with `JDK 21`.

+### Tool window does not appear

+- Start the sandbox IDE with `./gradlew runIde`.
+- Confirm the plugin is installed in the sandbox IDE.
+- Look for the `Git Heatmap` tool window.

 ### No data is shown

-- Confirm the selected project contains one or more Git repositories
+- Confirm the project contains at least one Git repository.
-- Confirm the selected branch exists
+- Confirm the selected branch exists and is accessible.
-- Click `Load` again after changing repository or branch
+- Try manual reload with `Load`.

 ### PR Overlay returns nothing

-- Verify both branch names exist in the selected repository
+- Check both base and target branch names.
-- Make sure you are not in `All repositories` mode
+- Make sure you are not in `All repositories` mode.

-### The tool window does not appear

-- Run the plugin in the sandbox IDE with `runIde`
-- Reopen the project in the sandbox IDE
-- Look for the `Git Heatmap` tool window

 ## Useful Commands